 Make sure the Bitsbox website works on the computers your students will use.

 Some school districts block unfamiliar websites for safety reasons.
 Go to bitsbox.com/code and click Build Apps Now.
 If you get an error message, ask your school's IT person to allow access to the following websites:

 How do I get my students started with Bitsbox?Do our online sample apps!
 These are completely online and tailor-made for classrooms full of Bitsbox beginners.
 After that, you can order some Bitsbox printed materials to keep the party going.
 Have fun!

-How can my students run their apps on a tablet?Kids can easily run the apps they build on smartphones and tablets.
+How can my students run their apps on a tablet?Kids can easily use the apps they build on smartphones and tablets.
 Bitsbox apps are really just web pages; to run them on a device, you open the webpage in that device's web browser.
 The easiest way to "send" the web address to the device is by using a QR code reader to scan it right off the student's computer screen.
 Follow these steps:

 - Many smartphone Camera apps can read QR codes by default.
 If yours doesn't, you can install a QR code scanner app on your tablet or phone.
 These are two good, free options:

 Apple iOS: QR Code Reader and Barcode Scanner